 Then it's just a case of going out and hunting down recycled clothing with the specific fabric types you want.
-It's possible to pick up cotton shirts, sheets, table cloths etc for as little as $2 each and 1 item can provide more fabric than you would usually get in a Fat Quarter 3-4 times the price.
+It's possible to pick up cotton shirts, sheets, table cloths, etc., for as little as $2 each, and a single item can provide more fabric than you would usually get in a Fat Quarter for three to four times the price.

 Making a Shirting Quilt

-Shirting quilts are cost effective to make, and can turn outdated clothing, into a modern quilt.
+Shirting quilts are cost-effective to make and can turn outdated clothing into a modern quilt.

-What You'll Need:
+What You'll Need

-- 2 x Sheets, Table Cloths or other fabric pieces to co-ordinate with the mens shirts for the sashing and backing fabric
+- 2 x sheets, tablecloths or other fabric pieces to coordinate with the men's shirts for the sashing and backing fabric

 - Extra fabric for binding if not using the shirts

-Wash the shirts, and then while they are still damp, dismantle them for the usable fabric (also keep the buttons) and then iron the fabric pieces.
+- Wash the shirts, and then while they are still damp, dismantle them for the usable fabric (also keep the buttons) and then iron the fabric pieces.
 These pieces of fabric are what you will now use to make the quilt blocks.

-- To make the 9 square block, cut out 9 x 4.5" squares from each of the shirting fabrics.
+- To make the 9-square block, cut out 9" x 4.5" squares from each of the shirting fabrics.

-Lay out the squares to creating a pleasing combination, then sew the squares together with a ¼" seam.
+- Lay out the squares to create a pleasing combination, then sew the squares together with a ¼" seam.
 You should now have a 9-block square measuring 12".

 - Repeat for as many squares as you need, depending on the size of the quilt you want to make.
 For this quilt, I did 5 x 5, 9 square blocks, so I needed to make 25 x 9 square blocks.
 With each block, I changed the layout of the squares but always tried to make sure that each pattern was nicely spaced from the rest of the same pattern.

-Variation: You could also just keep the same pattern for every block.
+- Variation: You could also just keep the same pattern for every block.
 Do whatever pleases your eye.

-Variation: You may decide not to use sashing, and instead make more 9 square blocks to create a more solid pattern quilt.
+- Variation: You may decide not to use sashing and instead make more 9-square blocks to create a more solid pattern quilt.

 Adding the Sashing

-Cut lengths of your sashing fabric at 3" wide.
+- Cut lengths of your sashing fabric at 3" wide.

-Sew these on and press all seams.
+- Sew these on and press all seams.

-Next, pin the sashing fabric across the top and bottom of your 9 square block, also coming across the sashing fabric on each side so that you box in the square completely.
+- Next, pin the sashing fabric across the top and bottom of your 9-square block, also coming across the sashing fabric on each side so that you box in the square completely.

-Sew these on and press all seams.
+- Sew these on and press all seams.

-For the next blocks, until the end of the row, add sashing only to the right side, and then the top and bottom.
+- For the next blocks, until the end of the row, add sashing only to the right side, and then the top and bottom.
 You already have the left piece of sashing in the block before it.

-Once you have completed all the blocks for the first row, you can now sew these all together.
+- Once you have completed all the blocks for the first row, you can now sew these all together.

-Now you can move onto the next row.
-This time, for block one, you need to sash the left and right sides, and then the bottom edge.
+- Now you can move on to the next row.
+This time, for block one, you need to sash the left and right sides and then the bottom edge.
 The top edge is provided in the row above.

-For each block after that, for this row, you need to sash only the right-hand side, and the bottom edge.
+- For each block after that, for this row, you need to sash only the right-hand side and the bottom edge.
 The left side and the top edge are provided by the blocks surrounding these blocks.

-Repeat the two steps above for all remaining rows.
+- Repeat the two steps above for all remaining rows.

-Stich all blocks together, then stitch the rows of blocks to each other.
+- Stich all blocks together, then stitch the rows of blocks to each other.
 You now have a fabulous, modern shirting quilt top!

 Assembling the Quilt Layers

 Once you have your quilt top, it's time to assemble the quilt layers.
 You will need your quilt top, the batting for the middle, and the backing fabric you have selected.

 Next, it's time to do the actual quilting.
-Quilting is the process of stitching together all the layers of the fabric, with either a simple stitch or a decorative stitch.
+Quilting is the process of stitching together all the layers of the fabric with either a simple stitch or a decorative stitch.

-Just be aware that you will see your stitching on both sides of the quilt so be mindful of how you decide to stitch your layers together.
+Just be aware that you will see your stitching on both sides of the quilt, so be mindful of how you decide to stitch your layers together.

 The last step for making your quilt is to do the binding.

-If you have enough fabric from your shirts, cut lengths of 2.5" wide strips and then sew these diagonally (see video) to create a binding strip long enough to go around your quilt.
+- If you have enough fabric from your shirts, cut lengths of 2.5" wide strips and then sew these diagonally (see video) to create a binding strip long enough to go around your quilt.

-Once you have your full length of binding strips, fold and press the strip in half horizontally, wrong sides together, so you have two layers of fabric.
+- Once you have your full length of binding strips, fold and press the strip in half horizontally, wrong sides together, so you have two layers of fabric.

-Place and pin your binding along the right side (top) of your quilt, with the raw edge running along the raw edge of your quilt.
+- Place and pin your binding along the right side (top) of your quilt, with the raw edge running along the raw edge of your quilt.

-Variation: Some people prefer to simply leave the binding free and stitch it as they go.
+- Variation: Some people prefer to simply leave the binding free and stitch it as they go.
 If you are comfortable with this, go ahead.
 I tend to do a combination of both, leaving my binding mostly free but pinning it sparsely around the quilt just to hold it in place and not get in the way.

 See the video above to see how to finish off the binding with a clean, tidy seam.

 Well done!
-You have finished your Modern, Upcycled Shirt Quilt.
-Now give it a wash and then enjoy!
+You have finished your modern upcycled shirt quilt.
+Now give it a wash, and then enjoy!